Lymeswold cheese: Rise and fall

 The concept of Lymeswold was created by an advertising agency, Butler Dennis & Garland, in response to a brief from the Milk Marketing Board to make use of more milk.
 It was conceived after a review of upcoming types, where soft blue cheese seemed to be missing from the UK's indigenous repertoire.
 The village of Lymeswold was created as part of the brand idea.
 With heavy promotion and a very successful branding exercise, initial demand for Lymeswold exceeded supply.
 It has been suggested that the Board then released maturing stocks before they were ready, which gave the cheese a reputation for poor quality.
 Certainly the initial success of the cheese did not turn into steady long-term sales.
 It was later subjected to strong competition from Cambozola, a German cheese, and eventually ceased production in 1992.
 Dairy Crest said at the time that it "could not sustain demand".
 John Withley, then the restaurant critic of the Daily Telegraph, welcomed the news with "unfettered joy", saying it had always been "an artificial cheese".

+Production

+The Cheshire site was built by IDC of Warwickshire, now BakerHicks.
+A variation of the cheese similar to Brie, called Melbury, was later made at Cannington.

+The Aston factory manager was Richard Elmitt.
+The site at Aston by Wrenbury closed in May 1992.
+There were 38 employees.

+From September 1993 the former Cheshire factory has made most garlic baguettes for British supermarkets, by New Primebake, later owned by Bakkavör from 2006.

 Continued influence

-The name Lymeswold has lived on as one of many recurring jokes in Private Eye, including calling it Slymeswold and its reputation as a cure for herpes.
+The name Lymeswold has lived on as recurring jokes in Private Eye, and for its reputation as a cure for herpes.